Caribbean Medical Schools: What You Need to Know

-Welcome to the Caribbean!
+- Welcome to the Caribbean!
 One of the most popular vacation destinations in the world.

-There are currently 60 Caribbean medical schools that you can attend, as of 2011.
-One might think that this vastly increases your chance of being a doctor since there are only 137 M.D. and 26 D.O. medical schools in the U.S.
+There are about 60 Caribbean medical schools.
+One might think that this vastly increases your chance of being a doctor since there are only 137 MD and 26 DO medical schools in the U.S.

-- Ross University
+- Ross University School of Medicine

-- St. George’s University
+- St. George’s University School of Medicine

-- American University of the Caribbean
+- American University of the Caribbean School of Medicine

-- Saba University
+- Saba University School of Medicine

-The accredited Caribbean medical schools have the same basic requirements as U.S. M.D. and D.O. medical schools:
+The accredited Caribbean medical schools have the same basic requirements as U.S. MD and DO medical schools:

 - 8 Semester Hours (One Year)